nmirzaei/Estimating-the-carcinogenesis-timelines/README.md

 # Estimating the carcinogenesis timelines
-This repository contains MATLAB codes required to produce the results in "Estimating the carcinogenesis timelines in early-onset versus late-onset cancers and changes across birth cohorts"
+This repository contains MATLAB codes required to produce the results in "Estimating the carcinogenesis timelines in early-onset versus late-onset cancers and changes across birth cohorts."
+A preprint of this work is available on medRxiv:
+Mohammad Mirzaei, Navid, and Wan Yang.
+"Estimating the carcinogenesis timelines in early-onset versus late-onset cancers and changes across birth cohorts." medRxiv (2025).

 # Using the codes
 To produce the plots for each cancer type and each framework, use the Matlab files Plotting_{cancer type}_newdata.m